Natural orbital description of the halo nucleus 6He: Natural orbitals

 We therefore seek a physically-adapted basis, in which the nuclear many-body wave function can be efficiently and accurately described, subject to the constraint of accessible problem dimensions.
 The \textit{natural orbital} basis minimizes the mean occupation of states above the Fermi surface~\cite{schaefer1971:brueckner-self-consistency,mahaux1991:single-particle}, thus reducing the contribution of high-lying orbitals in describing the many-body wave function.
 Intuitively, the natural orbitals may be understood as representing an attempt to recover the basis in which the many-body wave function most resembles a single Slater determinant.
 Although we cannot expect to reduce the complex, highly-correlated nuclear wave function to a single Slater determinant, as assumed in the Hartree-Fock approximation, we may expect that transforming to a more natural single-particle basis could enhance the role of a comparatively small set of dominant Slater determinants, and thereby accelerate convergence within a Slater determinant expansion.

 An NCCI state of good total angular momentum can only, in general, be obtained as a superposition of several Slater determinants of $nljm$ single particle states (here, $n$ is the radial quantum number, $l$ labels the orbital angular momentum, $j$ labels the resultant angular momentum after coupling to the spin, and $m$ labels its projection).
 Therefore, we cannot, in general, expect the nuclear eigenfunctions to resemble a single Slater determinant.
 Rather, we hope to recover wave functions which most resemble a single \textit{configuration} of nucleons over $nlj$ orbitals.
 For this purpose, we consider the \textit{scalar densities} $\rho^{(0)}_{ab}\equiv\tme{\Psi}{[c^\dagger_b\tilde{c}_a]_{00}}{\Psi}$, where $c^\dagger_a$ represents the creation operator for a nucleon in orbital $a=(n_al_aj_a)$ and the brackets $[\cdots]_{00}$ represent spherical tensor coupling to zero angular momentum.
-For a single configuration $\tket{\Psi}$, the scalar densities are diagonal, and the diagonal entries give the occupations of the contributing orbitals [$\tbracket{\scrN_a}=(2j_a+1)^{1/2}\rho^{(0)}_{aa}$]~\cite{fn-number}.
-Otherwise, for the general case of a many-body state $\tket{\Psi}$, natural orbitals are defined by diagonalizing this scalar density matrix.
+For a single configuration $\tket{\Psi}$, the scalar densities are diagonal, and the diagonal entries give the occupations of the contributing orbitals [$\tbracket{\scrN_a}=(2j_a+1)^{1/2}\rho^{(0)}_{aa}$].\footnote{That is, the total occupation number operator for an orbital is $\scrN_a\equiv\sum_{m_a} c^\dagger_{a,m_a} c_{a,m_a}=\pm(2j_a+1)^{1/2}[c^\dagger_a\tilde{c}_a]_{00}$, where the sign is to be taken according to the choice of conjugation phase convention $\tilde{c}_{a,m_a}\equiv(-)^{j_a\pm m_a}c_{a,-m_a}$.} Otherwise, for the general case of a many-body state $\tket{\Psi}$, natural orbitals are defined by diagonalizing this scalar density matrix.
 The scalar density matrix only connects orbitals of the same $l$ and $j$, \textit{i.e.}, differing at most in their radial quantum number $n$, so the transformation to natural orbitals induces a change of basis on the radial functions separately within each $lj$ space [$\tket{n'lj} = \sum_n a^{(lj)}_{n',n} \tket{nlj}$].

 An initial NCCI calculation is carried out in the oscillator basis.
 This provides a scalar density matrix for the ground-state wave function, which is then diagonalized to yield the natural orbitals.
 The eigenvalue associated with a natural orbital represents its mean occupation in the many-body wave function.
 We order the natural orbitals by decreasing eigenvalue of the density matrix~\cite{mahaux1991:single-particle}, \textit{i.e.}, starting with $n=0$ for the natural orbital with highest eigenvalue [$\tbracket{\scrN_{0lj}}\geq\tbracket{\scrN_{1lj}}\geq\cdots$], thereby providing an $n$ quantum number for an $\Nmax$-type truncation scheme (see Ref.~\cite{caprio2012:csbasis}).